 How to Apply?

-Those who are interested to apply for the course can browse for information for the application for postgraduate studies or login to MAYA.
+Those who are interested in applying for the course can browse for information for the application for postgraduate studies or log in to MAYA.

 What are the Fees?